Judge hears casino PILOT injunction request, will rule in weeks

-ATLANTIC CITY — Superior Court Judge Joseph Marczyk said Tuesday morning he will issue a written decision within weeks on whether he stop the new casino payment-in-lieu-of-taxes law from taking effect until the county's legal challenge is finished.
+ATLANTIC CITY — Superior Court Judge Joseph Marczyk will issue a written decision within weeks on whether he will stop the new casino payment-in-lieu-of-taxes law from taking effect, while Atlantic County's legal challenge to it is heard, he said Tuesday.

-Marczyk made the statement after hearing oral arguments on Atlantic County's request from both the county and state.
+Marczyk made the statement after hearing oral arguments from both the county and the state on the county's request for a preliminary injunction.

-The county is challenging an amended PILOT law, which passed quickly in December and removed sports and internet gaming from calculations of gross gaming revenue.
+The county is challenging an amended PILOT law, which passed quickly in December and was signed by Gov. Phil Murphy days before Christmas, that drastically lowered casinos' PILOT payments.
+It did so mainly by removing sports and internet gaming from calculations of gross gaming revenue.

-The changes violate a 2018 consent order settlement of the county's lawsuit against the original 2016 PILOT law, according to the county.
-They will also provide it with $15 million to $26 million less through 2026 in PILOT payments than following the consent order would provide.
+The changes in the law violate a 2018 consent order settlement of the county's lawsuit against the original 2016 PILOT, according to the county.
+The amendments also will provide the county with $15 million to $26 million less through 2026 than following the consent order under the original law.

-John Llloyd, the lawyer for the state, argued the state legislature had the right to define "gross gaming revenue" in any way it saw fit, at any time, in spite of the 2018 consent agreement between the county and state.
+John Lloyd, the lawyer for the state, argued the Legislature had the right to define "gross gaming revenue" in any way it saw fit, at any time, in spite of the 2018 consent agreement between the county and the state.

+"Here’s my concern regarding gross gaming revenue … under your argument ... you could have determined gross gaming revenue should be calculated to include only penny slots or not include slot machines," Marczyk told Lloyd, asking whether the state could even define it down to zero if it so chose.
+"Or to exclude a new slot machine that is going through the roof, analogous to internet and sports gaming.
+Is that your argument?"

+NORTHFIELD — As the numbers look now, Atlantic County taxpayers will see a county property t…

 Lloyd also argued that nowhere in the original PILOT law or consent order is the definition given for "gross gaming revenue," other than to say it is determined by the state Division of Gaming Enforcement.